nystrom/rivo/docs/design.md

 ## Trait definitions

 A `trait` definition defines a trait or trait instance.
-If the parameters of the trait are unknowns, the definition is a trait defini
+If the parameters of the trait are unknowns, the definition is a trait definition.

+    trait Monoid (m) {
+        fun mempty -> m
+        fun mappend (m) (m) -> m
+    }

+The members of a trait may be abstract.

+If the parameters of the trait are not unknowns, they are types.

 The body of a `data` definition is either a pattern specifying the